strawbees/learning-platform-gatsby/README.md

 ## Content

 Previous versions of this website sourced all content from markdown files.
-The current setup sources everything from a [Headless WordPress setup]([Strawbees Learning CMS](https://github.com/strawbees/learning-cms).
+The current setup sources everything from [Strawbees Learning CMS](https://github.com/strawbees/learning-cms).

 Because of this convenience, the process of source and transform content into pages became a bit more convoluted with a sequence of almost nonsense tree transformations that defy its own existence: